China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 When an organization is filled with fluid, rootless "eternal interns," how can managers ensure that the vast system does not spiral out of control?

-The answer can only be to replace trust in people with cold, rigid processes.
+The answer can only be replacing trust in people with cold, rigid processes.

-To manage this massive "mercenary army," a survival philosophy derived from traditional bureaucratic institutions is transplanted into software engineering: process is more important than results, and liability avoidance is more important than excellence.
+To manage this massive "mercenary army," a survival philosophy originating from traditional bureaucratic institutions is transplanted into software engineering: process is more important than results, liability avoidance is more important than excellence.

-In Japanese corporate culture, as long as the process is compliant, even catastrophic failure can be forgiven.
+In Japanese corporate culture, as long as the process is compliant, even catastrophic failures can be forgiven.
 Managers know well that relying on a group of disloyal outsourced personnel to pursue "excellence" is unrealistic.
 Therefore, the goal is downgraded to "controllability."
-As a result, we see a proliferation of "defensive management."
+Hence, we see a proliferation of "defensive management."

 In the requirements phase, documents grow thicker, not to clarify business logic but to prevent contract disputes—documents transform from carriers of knowledge into handover slips of responsibility.

-In the development phase, approval chains are stretched indefinitely, not to control code quality but to ensure every step is documented and traceable, achieving layered accountability.
+In the development phase, approval chains are stretched indefinitely, not to control code quality but to ensure every step is documented, achieving traceability at every level.

-This management model of "killing creativity with process" not only produces rigid systems but also leads enterprises' digital transformation astray.
+This management model of "killing creativity with process" not only creates rigid systems but also steers enterprises' digital transformation onto a misguided path.

-True digitalization should be business-oriented—empowering the frontline through data flow, allowing those who hear the gunfire to make decisions.
+True digitalization should be business-oriented—empowering the frontline through data flow, letting those who hear the gunfire make decisions.
 But under the dominance of the "illusion of compliance," we see a large number of "pseudo-digitalization" efforts that are management-oriented.

 These systems are designed as electronic approval flows, with the value of data confined within reporting hierarchies.
-They are like "digital concrete floors"—flat and compliant but barren.
+They are like "digital concrete slabs"—flat and compliant, but barren.

-The proliferation of AI technology can greatly expand enterprises' service radius, pushing demands toward massive scale, real-time responsiveness, and personalization.
-Software iteration cycles will no longer be measured in months or quarters but in weeks or even days.
+The proliferation of AI technology can greatly expand an enterprise's service radius, pushing demands toward massive scale, real-time, and personalization.
+Software iteration cycles will no longer be measured in months or quarters but in weeks or days.

 The essence of AI is "removing management" and empowering individuals.
 Those systems piled up by outsourced armies and wrapped in layers of defensive processes are inherently anti-AI.
-They not only fail to nurture the flexible soil needed for AI but instead accelerate the aging of enterprises.
+They not only cannot nurture the seed of AI, which requires flexible soil, but are accelerating the aging of enterprises.

 We are facing a dangerous misalignment: the current system specializes in producing "porters," while the only scarcity in the AI era is "gardeners."

-This is not an irreversible cultural destiny but the result of long-term selection by erroneous incentive mechanisms.
-The hollowing out of Japan's software industry has proven that when a market prices only "heads" and not "value," it inevitably degenerates into a Galapagos island.
+This is not an irreversible cultural destiny but the result of long-term selection by wrong incentive mechanisms.
+The hollowing out of Japan's software industry has proven that when a market only prices "heads" and does not pay for "value," it inevitably degenerates into a Galapagos island.

 Will we continue to choose Japan's "safe mediocrity," or dare to embrace "high-risk innovation"?

-Regardless of our choice, there is no doubt that in the ongoing AI race, entry tickets will only be issued to enterprises that have "gardeners," not "porters."
+Regardless of which we choose, undoubtedly, in the ongoing AI race, entry tickets will only be issued to enterprises that have "gardeners," not "porters."